-The AAC welcomes all levels of climbers, ages, races, genders to join us at the Craggin’ Classics!
+The AAC welcomes all levels of climbers, ages, races, gender identifications, and abilities to join us at the Craggin’ Classics!
 These events are all about community building.
 Our goal is to create and maintain a safe and diverse space.
 Harassment of any kind will NOT be tolerated and will lead to being asked to leave.

 Do I need to register to attend?

 Yes.
 Registration is required to attend and the number of participants at each event is limited.
 These events do sell out, so be sure to register early!
 More registration information can be found on each Craggin’s website.